Vyashvardhan/MyWindows-Mindows/README.md

 ## Contribution

-This is my first project of this level, so it might have bugs.
 New apps (what about a music player?) can be written and added to the project.
 For now apps including Calender, Calculator and Settings are not pre-installed into it.

 ## Getting Started with Create React App